 Transgender students exist in every school district, county, city and town in the United States.
 Recent school surveys and other research tells us that 3% of students identify as a gender other than the one they were assigned at birth.
-In this play therapy workshop, participants will learn how to use therapeutic tools that they already have, acquire new interventions for working with Transgender youth and their families and find out about resources available in the KC metro area.
+In this play therapy workshop, participants will learn how to use therapeutic tools that they already have, acquire new interventions for working with Transgender youth and their families and find out about resources available in the QC area.

 - Participants of this workshop will examine the history and philosophies of gender and gender expression through the play therapy lens.